railwayapp/docs/src/docs/deploy/config-as-code.md

 ### [Healthcheck Timeout](/deploy/healthchecks#timeout)

-Number of seconds to wait for the healthcheck path to become healthy
+Number of seconds to wait for the healthcheck path to become healthy:
 ```toml
 [deploy]
 healthcheckTimeout = 300